Is The Medicare Grocery Allowance Real?

-The Medicare $900 Grocery Allowance is legitimate, but not through Medicare.
+The Medicare Grocery Allowance is real, but not through Medicare.
 Also known as the Food Allowance Card for Seniors, it is a feature of certain Special Needs Plans, and a limited number of traditional Medicare Advantage plans.
 It can be used for most nutritional foods and pantry staples.

 A while back we wrote about the Flex Card benefit that’s flooding our TVs with commercials claiming outrageous monetary benefits, but only if you qualify.
 We’re now seeing similar commercials for Medicare grocery benefits.

 In this article, you’ll learn what the Medicare healthy food card is all about, who qualifies, and what you have to do to get it.